Erlemar/dswok/Papers/Are Pre-trained Convolutions Better than Pre-trained Transformers.md

 [Paper link](https://arxiv.org/abs/2105.03322)
 ![Main image](https://andlukyane.com/images/paper_reviews/cnnbettertransformers/2021-05-10_14-56-46.jpg)

 In this paper, the authors from Google Research wanted to investigate whether CNN architectures can be competitive compared to [[Transformer]]s on NLP problems.
-It turns out that pre-trained CNN models outperform pre-trained Transformers on some tasks; they also train faster and scale better to longer sequences.
+It turns out that pre-trained CNN models outperform pre-trained [[Transformer]]s on some tasks; they also train faster and scale better to longer sequences.

 -------

 The authors say that previously there were no works on rigorously running experiments for pre-training and fine-tuning CNN for texts.

 The possible benefits of CNNs are:
-* no self-attention, so less memory required;
+* no [[attention|self-attention]], so less memory required;
 * they operate locally and thus don't need positional embeddings.

-On the other hand, CNNs can't access global information; for example, they can't do something like a cross-attention across multiple sequences.
+On the other hand, CNNs can't access global information; for example, they can't do something like a [[attention|cross-attention]] across multiple sequences.

 ### The modeling approach